WanderWashington/fipe-cars-manufacturers/README.md

     /veiculo/
     /marca/

-# Endpoints
+# Search parameter

-Search in manufacturer by `code`, not pk:
+To search by code in manufacturer add `?code=` in the route and type the code number that want search:

     /marca/?code={code}

-Search in the cars, by manufacturer `pk` :
+To search by manufacturer in the cars, add  `?manufacturer=` in the route and type a manufacturer pk that want search:

     /veiculo/?manufacturer={pk}